-Scott has been married to his high-school sweetheart, Tammy, for 39 years.
-They are the parents of three adult children – Stephen, Stephanie, and Suzanne.
+Scott has been married to his high-school sweetheart, Tammy, for 42 years.
+They now make their home in Brentwood, Tennessee.
+Scott & Tammy are the parents of three adult children – Stephen, Stephanie, and Suzanne.
 Stephen is married to Bradie and they are parents to Scott & Tammy’s grandchildren, Emerson & Estelle.
-Stephen is a physician, a Radiologist in practice in Nashville, Tennessee Stephanie is married to Spencer Coleman and they are the parents of two more grandchildren, Henry & Claire!
-Spencer is CEO of Coleman Tractors, with Kubota Tractor dealerships in Clarksville, Paris, and Nashville Tennessee.
+Stephen is a physician, a Radiologist in practice in Nashville, Tennessee.
+Stephanie is married to Spencer Coleman and they are the parents of two more grandchildren, Henry & Claire!
+Spencer is CEO of Coleman Tractors, with Kubota Tractor dealerships in Clarksville, Paris, White House, and Nashville Tennessee.
 They live in Clarksville.
-Suzanne is a 2017 graduate of Texas A&M University and pursuing her career with Fashionable in Nashville, Tennessee.
+Suzanne is a 2017 graduate of Texas A&M University and pursuing her career with Genesco Inc., in Nashville, Tennessee.

-Scott brings his vast experience and passion to inform the public on the impact of Christianity in the political arena.
-Currently, our nation is in a state of ethical crisis.
-Scott believes that Christians can make a difference.
+Scott’s passion is the Kingdom of God.
+He believes and teaches that the Kingdom is not something we are awaiting at some point in the distant future, but the Kingdom of God is present!
+The King, Jesus, has made His dwelling place among men and we are invited to live life to the fullest living in fellowship in His Presence.
 As men and women live out the principles of the Kingdom of God, bring their commitment to doing the right thing in all things to the public arena, we can influence our communities for good.
 Scott’s personal mission statement is: “To be a faithful follower of Jesus Christ through selfless service to my family, my church, and my community, encouraging others to become imitators of Jesus Christ.”